Neural network training and evaluation in the GUI#

 DLC LIVE!

 Create Training Dataset: Move to the corresponding tab and click Create Training Dataset.
 For starters, the default settings will do just fine.
-While there are more powerful models and data augmentations you might want to consider, you can trust that for most projects the defaults are an ideal place to start.
+While there are more powerful models and data augmentations you might want to consider, you can trust that for most projects the defaults are a good place to start.

-💡 Note: This guide assumes you have a GPU on your local machine.
-If you’re CPU-bound and finding training challenging, consider using Google Colab.
+This guide assumes you have a (CUDA-enabled) GPU on your local machine.
+If you’re CPU-bound and training is not feasible, consider using Google Colab.
 Our Colab Guide can help you get started!

 With your training dataset ready, it’s time to train your model.